RSL Art Union Past Drawings: Winner Stories & Property Outcomes Revealed

 Charity Lottery (current) 1 in 1,500–3,000 [ESTIMATE] $20–50 Property or cash ACNC & state gaming

-Prize home lotteries offer dramatically better odds than national lotteries.
-A player's chance of winning a Division 1 Powerball prize is approximately 1 in 134 million.
-A player's chance of winning an RSL Art Union prize home was typically 1 in 2,000 or better, depending on ticket pool size.
-This makes prize home lotteries more attractive for players seeking achievable odds.
+Prize home lotteries have much better odds.
+Your chance of winning Powerball is 1 in 134 million.
+Your chance of winning RSL Art Union was 1 in 2,000 or better.
+This makes prize homes more realistic to win.

 State-by-State Regulatory Differences: Where RSL Art Union Operated